dmadisetti/scipy_proceedings_2026/papers/fernando_cervantes/main.md

 ### NGFFs

-NGFFs [@Moore2021-we], such as OME-Zarr[@Moore2023-nq], have been increasingly adopted by the bioimage analysis community thanks to its computation and storage advantages.
+NGFFs [@Moore2021-we], such as OME-Zarr [@Moore2023-nq], have been increasingly adopted by the bioimage analysis community thanks to its computation and storage advantages.
 Zarr format stores large-scale image data as independent n-dimensional tiles, also called chunks, either on local disk or cloud storage.
 By using chunks as units of storage, the amount of data required to be loaded into memory when accessing specific regions of the image is reduced.
 Accessing image chunks is parallel-safe, which enables acceleration of image processing through parallel computing.
 This is useful when applying a model for inference in larger-than-memory image data, where deep learning inference can be applied to regions of the image separately, and applying a subsequent reduction operation on the results.
 This reduction operation could be an accumulation function for whole image classification, or a stitching algorithm for segmentation tasks.

 ### napari Visualization Tool

-napari[@napari] is a user-friendly n-dimensional data viewer with extensible capabilities via plugins.
-This visualizer already offers tools for data annotation, and it is compatible with Zarr, enabling visualization of large-scale image data efficiently. napari has been used to develop deep learning applications for bioimaging analysis such as napari-cellpose[@Stringer2021-od], and Micro-SAM[@Archit2025-wa] plugins.
+napari [@napari] is a user-friendly n-dimensional data viewer with extensible capabilities via plugins.
+This visualizer already offers tools for data annotation, and it is compatible with Zarr, enabling visualization of large-scale image data efficiently. napari has been used to develop deep learning applications for bioimaging analysis such as napari-cellpose [@Stringer2021-od], and Micro-SAM [@Archit2025-wa] plugins.
 These plugins can be used to segment biological structures in data acquired with multiple imaging modalities.
 However, these plugins are intended to be used with tiles of images that have already been extracted and stored, in contrast to the plugin presented in this work, which can be applied on regions defined by the user directly on original images without storing duplicate data from image tiles.

 ### Active Learning framework

 To reduce the amount of data presented to the user for annotation, concepts from the Active Learning framework are implemented in this plugin.
 This field studies methods for human-in-the-loop learning workflows that avoid overwhelming the annotator with samples to labeling for training.
 This is achieved through a computation of Acquisition Functions that determine what samples require labeling to subsequently improve the performance of a specific model.

-Some of the most used acquisition functions involve Random acquisition, which takes a random unlabeled sample from the dataset with an uniform distribution; Maximize mean standard deviation, that computes the average standard deviation of the probabilities of each class predicted by the model; Maximize variation ratios, which uses the probability of the predicted class of each sample; Maximize the predictive entropy, that is computed from the predicted probabilities for each sample; and Maximize the mutual information between the model parameters and the predicted classes, which is also known as BALD[@Houlsby2011BayesianAL].
+Some of the most used acquisition functions involve Random acquisition, which takes a random unlabeled sample from the dataset with an uniform distribution; Maximize mean standard deviation, that computes the average standard deviation of the probabilities of each class predicted by the model; Maximize variation ratios, which uses the probability of the predicted class of each sample; Maximize the predictive entropy, that is computed from the predicted probabilities for each sample; and Maximize the mutual information between the model parameters and the predicted classes, which is also known as BALD [@Houlsby2011BayesianAL].
-In this plugin, the BALD[@Houlsby2011BayesianAL] acquisition function is implemented to score and sort a set of image patches sampled from an image.
+In this plugin, the BALD [@Houlsby2011BayesianAL] acquisition function is implemented to score and sort a set of image patches sampled from an image.
 This acquisition function was selected because it was demonstrated that can be used efficiently with bioimage data for deep learning training when compared with other functions such as Random acquisition [@Gal2017DeepBA].
 Such efficiency on selecting the most promising samples is highly desirable for increasing the amount of samples presented to the annotator that could improve the model's performance while reducing redundant samples.
-In this plugin, the score assigned to a sample extracted at random from the input image is computed following Houlsby et al.[@Houlsby2011BayesianAL]:
+In this plugin, the score assigned to a sample extracted at random from the input image is computed following @Houlsby2011BayesianAL:
 ```{math}
 a(x, M) = \mathbb{I}[y, \theta| x, D] ,
 ```
 where $a(x, M)$ is the acquisition function score for sample $x$ for model $M$, the mutual information $\mathbb{I}$ is computed from the prediction $y$ made by model $M$ for sample $x$ in the dataset $D$ with the current state of parameters $\theta$.
-Following Gal et al.[@Gal2017DeepBA], the mutual information can be computed through Monte Carlo integration to compute the BALD function as follows:
+Following @Gal2017DeepBA, the mutual information can be computed through Monte Carlo integration to compute the BALD function as follows:
 ```{math}
 \mathbb{I}[y, \theta| x, D] = -\sum_{c}\left(\frac{1}{T} \sum_{t} \hat{p_c}^t\right) log \left(\frac{1}{T}\sum_{t}\hat{p_c}^t\right) + \frac{1}{T}\sum_{c,t}\hat{p_c}^t log~\hat{p_c}^t ,
 ```